Skip to main content Skip to navigation

 This image shows a female History of Art student showcasing a piece of art

-Explore our History of Art taught Graduate Diploma.
+Find out more about our History of Art taught Graduate Diploma

 The History of Art Diploma is designed for students whose background may not be in art history but wish to study the subject at postgraduate level.
 Ranked in the top 10 in all major UK league tables (Complete University Guide 2021, The Guardian University Guide 2021, The Times and Sunday Times Good University Guide 2021), Warwick's History of Art department will provide you with a strong foundation in history of art as a discipline.